Skip to content

 :Commit()

 Now that we have the state schema, we can create a state object from it.
-This state object is strongly-typed with the fields and default values defined by the schema.
-The state object typically is created on module load.
+The state object is strongly-typed with the fields and default values defined by the schema.

 ClickCounter:OnModuleLoad(function()